isabella232/kubernetes-operator/docs/Scaling-namespace-storage.md

 description: Scaling Namespace Storage
 ---

-Scaling namespace storage (vertical scaling) is a bit complex.
-The Operator uses k8s StatefulSet for deploying Aerospike-cluster.
+Scaling namespace storage (vertical scaling) can be a complex topic.
+The Operator uses Kubernetes StatefulSet for deploying Aerospike clusters.
 StatefulSet uses PersistentVolumeClaim for providing storage.
-Currently a PersistentVolumeClaim cannot be updated.
-Hence the Operator can not provide a simple solution for vertical scaling.
+Currently a PersistentVolumeClaim cannot be updated under these circumstances, which prevents the Operator from providing a simple solution for vertical scaling.

-## Aerospike Rack Awareness for Vertical Scaling

-To perform vertical scaling, the Aerospike Rack Awareness feature can be applied.
+We recommend using the Aerospike Rack Awareness feature to perform vertical scaling.

-For this example, we assume that cluster is deployed with the name `aerospike-cluster.yaml`.
+For this example, we assume that cluster is deployed with the CR file `aerospike-cluster.yaml`.

 ```yaml
 apiVersion: asdb.aerospike.com/v1beta1